 SAMPLE SUMMIT FORMAT

-Details of the Summit will be updated periodically.
-Please check back often.
+Details of the each Summit will be updated periodically.
+Please check back often under the Agenda tab.

 STUDENTS ARRIVE IN HOST CITY, CHECK INTO HOTEL PERSONAL TIME.

 5:00 Opening ceremony and reception open to all registered participants who specifically RSVP

 8:30 Doors open and seating begins

 9:10 Plenary Session I – Opening Session, The general body will view a documentary on contributions of youth to civil rights movements and other world events created by Webster University School of Communications.
 Former US Ambassador to the UN, Andrew Young, Terrence Roberts, one of The Little Rock Nine, Dr. Bernard Lafayette and Lynne Jackson, the great, great granddaughter of Dred and Harriet Scott and Founder and President of The Dred and Harriet Scott Foundation will lead discussions / Q&A on the documentary that also features, The Honorable Frankie Freeman, first woman appointed to the US Commission on Civil Rights and member of the Commission on Presidential Scholars

 11:00 – Plenary Session III – Plenary Speaker

 12:50 – Seating for afternoon plenary sessions